ptarmiganlabs/butler-docs/content/en/docs/examples/start task from mqtt/_index.md

 * A Sense app, used by end users, relies on data in a MS SQL Server database.
 * The data in the datbase can be updated at any time.

-In order to update the Sense app with data, the most common approach is to schedule reloads of the app at certain intervals, i.e. polling the database.
+In order to update the Sense app with data, the most common approach is to schedule reloads of the Qlik Sense app at certain intervals, i.e. polling the database.

 But if the database instead posts a MQTT message on the qliksense/start_task topic when new data is available, the database will trigger the Sense app's reload.